 Students in Years 10 and 11 typically study 9 subjects at GCSE, including compulsory and optional subjects.
 GCSEs offered include Mathematics, Biology, Chemistry, Physics, English Language, English Literature, French, Spanish, German, Latin, Greek, Art, Computing, Design, Drama, Dance, Geography, History, Music, Physical Education, Business Studies.

 Years 12 and 13 comprise the Sixth Form at Gordonstoun and are dedicated to the study of A levels.
 Most students choose three subjects, however pupils looking for a challenge (and we do love a challenge here at Gordonstoun!) might also take an Extended Project Qualification (EPQ), or an additional A Level, for example in Further Maths.
-A Level courses are offered in Art, Biology, Business Studies, Chemistry, Computer Science, Design, Photography, Theatre Studies, Economics, English Language, English Literature, Geography, History, Maths, Media Studies, German, French, Spanish, Latin, Greek, Music, Physics.
-We also offer a BTECH in Physical Education and Applied Business Studies.
+A Level courses are offered in Art, Biology, Business Studies, Chemistry, Computer Science, Design, Photography, Theatre Studies, Economics, English Language, English Literature, Geography, History, Maths, Media Studies, German, French, Spanish, Latin, Greek, Music, Physics and Sociology.
+We also offer a BTEC in Enterprise and Entrepreneurship, Psychology, Sport and Uniformed Protective Services.

 Academic progress is shared with parents twice each term and parents are invited to a consultation once a term.
 However, additional appointments can be made at any time to discuss a student’s progress.
 Students are also tracked and closely monitored by teaching staff and tutors to ensure they benefit from the best guidance and encouragement possible.